mttmccb/grav-plugin-gmaps/README.md

     {{ gmaps({'id': 'gmaps', 'class': 'gmaps'}) }}

 The plugin comes with some sensible default configuration, that are pretty self explanatory:

+## In Pages
+To use in pages you need to enable twig processing by adding the follow to your header

+    process:
+      twig: true

 # Options